Vice President, Legislative and Regulatory Policy

-Kris Haltmeyer is vice president, health policy and analysis, for the Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+Kris Haltmeyer is vice president, legislative and regulatory policy, for the Blue Cross Blue Shield Association (BCBSA), a national federation of 35 independent, community-based and locally operated Blue Cross and Blue Shield companies.
 The Blue System is the nation's largest health insurer covering one-in-three of all Americans.
 It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the nearly 5.4-million-member Federal Employee Program® (FEP).

 Haltmeyer oversees regulatory and policy development for BCBSA, working on a broad range of issues important to Blue Cross and Blue Shield companies, health insurance reform, exchanges, benefit requirements and government programs (Medicare, Medicaid, CHIP, FEHBP).
 He joined BCBSA in November 1996.